Great Big War Game: Reception

 Much like its predecessor GBWG has received mostly positive reviews.
 IGN gave it a score of 9.5 out of 10.0 and an Editors' Choice award, comparing the gameplay of the game to the Advance Wars franchise, and praising the game for its long campaign.
+Ryan Smith wrote in his review for RedEye that the game "packs in a lot of content", and also noted that the game "suffers from complicated gameplay and subpar visuals, and maybe it should be renamed 'Pretty Good War Game' instead.